danielbolan/danielbolan.github.io/content/posts/topographic-halftone-patterns.md

 ## Applying to an image

 After generating the halftone pattern, we can apply it to our desired image.
-This can be done by either multiplying the pixel luminosities, though I found the most success through a arithmetic mean.
+This can be done by either multiplying the pixel luminosities, though I found the most success through an arithmetic mean.
 After applying a threshold you should be done!

 ```python
 from PIL import Image